 College of Arts, Social Sciences, & Celtic Studies

-The one year taught masters in Mathematics is aimed at students with a strong degree in Honours Mathematics.
-It introduces advanced topics and concepts, preparing graduates for further doctoral studies.
-However, graduates are also in demand in the financial and semi-state sectors.
+A Master’s taught programme introduces you to advanced topics and concepts.
+It prepares you for advanced research degrees, and graduates are also in demand in the financial and semi-state sectors.
 The programme content is dynamic and research-led.
-Modules are designed to offer an insight into new and emerging areas of research mathematics.
+Modules are designed to offer an insight into new and emerging areas of research Mathematics.

 The entry requirements are a distinction or commendation in a primary degree in Mathematics or Applied Mathematical Science at general degree level (NQAI Level 7), or an equivalent to be determined by the College.